Review of the exhibition which brings together objects that commemorate family milestones.

-This exhibition which runs until 1st Nov 2015 brings together a range of objects that commemorate family milestones.
+Review of the exhibition (was in 2015), which and brings together a range of objects that commemorate family milestones.
 As well as featuring historic quilts from major collections, the exhibition also showcases superb costumes – christening, wedding and funeral.

-For Hatched we have christening gowns and babies bonnets plus a wonderful and interesting selection of gifts that mark the event.
+For Hatched we have christening gowns and babies bonnets.
+There is also a wonderful and interesting selection of gifts that mark the event.

 For Matched we can enjoy a selection of wedding gowns, quilts and furniture.

-In Despatched we get to see the aristry of burial clothes and also what the best dressed widow would be expected to wear, as well as several quilts
+In Despatched we get to see the artistry of burial clothes.
+You will see what the best dressed widow would be expected to wear, as well as several quilts.

 Our thanks to Kate Hebert, Chief Curator, for sharing so much information and so many interesting stories that are linked to these items.